 As one of the largest countries in the world, the U.S. offers a long list of destinations to visit for those who want to explore different attractions or settings.
 From Alaskan glaciers to the warm shores of California, travelers can visit different regions that boast beautiful views and offer plenty of cultural diversity.
-To help you choose where to travel when you have kids in tow, here is a pick of five U.S. states that offer everything you’ll need to have a fantastic time together.
+To help you choose where to travel when you have kids in tow (travel bucket list), here is a pick of five U.S. states that offer everything you’ll need to have a fantastic time together.

 California is the perfect destination to visit for longer trips where you can make stops at various family-friendly theme parks.
 Enjoy a meet and greet with Mickey Mouse at Disneyland Resort and take a tour of the movie lots at Universal Studios.
 Knott’s Berry Farm is another popular theme park to visit in Anaheim when you want to ride roller coasters before traveling to Carlsbad to spend the day at LEGOland.